Well-Being Resources Tool

 The Bright Horizons Back-up Care Advantage Program provides faculty and staff with back-up care when there are temporary disruptions in one’s child, adult, and/or elder caregiving arrangements that would otherwise prevent fulfilling work obligations.

-Best Doctors is a healthcare resource that provides confidential access and medical advice from the world’s leading physicians.
+Best Doctors is a healthcare resource that provides confidential access to physical and mental health advice from the world’s leading physicians.
 This free program helps participants make informed healthcare decisions with greater confidence and ensures patients are getting the right care.